Douglas R. Gooding

-Douglas Gooding is co-chair of Choate’s Business Department and he has more than 25 years of experience advising on financing and restructuring transactions, particularly on debtor-in-possession lending and the representation of senior, second lien, and mezzanine debt in complex restructurings.
+Douglas Gooding is co-chair of Choate’s Business Department and has more than 25 years of experience advising on financing and restructuring transactions, particularly on debtor-in-possession lending and the representation of holders of senior, second lien, and mezzanine debt in complex restructurings.
 He also specializes in advising troubled companies in various industries including healthcare and retail.
-Mr. Gooding has extensive experience in mass tort bankruptcy cases representing insurance providers.
+Doug also has extensive experience in mass tort bankruptcy cases representing insurance providers.